searchhub/searchhub.github.io/ui/readme.en.md

 In cases where there are bad or no search results, the AI will generate “relaxed-queries” that have previously led to successful search sessions.
 (This functionality depends on our search-collector and can only deliver additional value if the search-collector is implemented correctly.)

+## Inspirational AI-Suggestions

+Our AI-powered inspirational suggestions now enable you to show your users auto-completion and search suggestions even before they start typing based on the following pre-defined keywords:

+1. MOST_INSPIRING
+   suggestions based on our AI-powered recommendation system that uses an intelligent blend of the following four strategies.
+2. MOST_POPULAR
+   suggestions are based on the most frequently searched items.
+3. MOST_POPULARITY_UPLIFT
+   suggestions are chosen based on the most trending searches to optimize for current trends.
+4. HIGHEST_FINDABILITY_UPLIFT
+   suggestions are chosen based on searches that provide the easiest search experience, minimizing friction.
+5. HIGHEST_SELLABILITY_UPLIFT
+   suggestions are selected based on searches that maximize the likelihood of add-to-cart events to optimize for sellability.

 # AI-Training

 The AI-Training view enables you to train and improve searchhub’s clustering at large scale.
 There will always be some cases where searchhub on its own might not be confident